vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/layout/page.md

 ## Icon support

-You can configure the icon field in the frontmatter of the page, and fill in the FontClass of the corresponding icon to bind the icon to the page.
+You can configure the icon field in the `Front Matter` of the page, and fill in the FontClass of the corresponding icon to bind the icon to the page.

 This icon is used in **Path Navigation** and **Sidebar**.